RodrigoSC/NLWatchFace/README.md

-# Garmin RodFace
+# NL Watch Face

-A watch face dedicated to Garmin FR965.
-It's for personal use, no special care was taken with making the code ready for any other device, but it might work...
+A watch face inspired by the clocks in NL train stations.

 ## Resources